aaron-imbrock/cf-notes/wsl.md

 Once in the BIOS look for Virtualization under the ADVANCED section.
 Googling 'enable virtualization in /model/ /manufacturer/' is how I go if I can't find it.

 ## Now in the UBUNTU TERMINAL:

+From the Start Menu search for Ubuntu.
+Open it.

-You have a fresh linux install.
+You now have a fresh linux install.
 In a moment we'll install the necessary programs you need to code with but we'll start by updating the system itself.
 ```bash
 sudo sh -c 'apt update && apt -y full-upgrade && apt install -y zsh build-essential wget ca-certificates'
 sudo sh -c 'apt -y autoremove'